fdelic314/Numerical-Analysis-of-Phase-and-Voltage-Propagation/README.md

 # Numerical-Analysis-of-Phase-and-Voltage-Propagation

-"Final Simulation" repository represents the overall simulations used for all topologies Additional files show either adjacency matrix creation for different topologies or show the code used to plot data created previously.
+"Final Simulation" repository represents the overall simulations used for all topologies.

+Additional files show either adjacency matrix creation for different topologies or show the code used to plot data created previously.